Written by Dan Green

 Condo by-laws include notice of monthly dues, penalties for community violations, and information on attending regular HOA meetings.
 They also include regulations for short-term rentals, guidelines for balcony decorations, and restrictions on pets and pet sizes.

-After moving in, the home buyer decides they want to be a pet parent, which the by-laws state requires HOA approval.
+After moving in, the home buyer decides to become a pet parent, which the by-laws state requires HOA approval.
 The buyer attends an upcoming association meeting and asks the Board of Directors to allow a new dog in the building.
 The board asks about the dog’s breed and its expected full-grown size, to which the home buyer replies.
 The board grants the home buyer’s request.

 Living in an HOA community typically gives home buyers access to well-maintained amenities, a uniform and aesthetically pleasing neighborhood, and a structured process for resolving disputes, which some people value.